First edition of Haasis & Lubrecht’s iconic Transcontinental Railroad map.

 Context is everything

-The Haasis & Lubrecht Railroad map is essentially a reworking of the Lubrecht and Rosa map “The American Continent” from 1864.
-But so much had happened in the ensuing years that it was comprehensively modified and enhanced, constituting a new wholly edition in a much more imposing format.
-In the 1864 original — which was still years away from seeing any kind of transcontinental connection completed — a range of post-Civil War statistics had been included, but these data were now not only irrelevant, they were completely unaligned with the new ambitions that this map manifested.
-Consequently these were replaced by the dramatic full-country panorama discussed above.
-A similar optimism is seen in the vivacious coloring and especially in the design of the elaborate title cartouche.
-In both text and image, these explicitly indicate that a new age was dawning in America and that all her citizens were invited to partake in its celebration.
-The manifestation of this new era was of course the railroad, a phenomenon that this map not only celebrates, but which it casts as the main hinge for all future development of the nation.
+Haasis & Lubrecht’s map is essentially a reworking of Lubrecht and Rosa’s “The American Continent” (1864).
+But so much had happened in the ensuing years that it was comprehensively modified and enhanced, constituting a new edition in a much more impressive format.
+In the 1864 map — which was still years away from seeing any transcontinental connection completed — a range of post-Civil War statistics had been included, but these data were now not only irrelevant, they were completely unaligned with the new ambitions that this map manifested.
+Consequently, these were replaced by the dramatic full-country panorama discussed above.
+A similar optimism is evident in the coloring of Haasis & Lubrecht’s map, and in the design of the elaborate title cartouche.

 In the process of constructing railroads across America, it was not just fortunes that were made and lost, but entire cities and peoples that either were elevated or perished.
-The story of the railroads’ drive west is one of epic proportions, which since has been commemorated and retold in numerous forms.
-It is the story of a wondrous, almost superhuman achievement, populated by visionary characters such as Theodore Judah, Thomas Durant, and Leland Stanford; and laced with pertinent symbolism.
-It was a dream come true; one that would affect every American across this great nation.
-It brought some people together, while it tore other people (and peoples) apart.
-As brutal and violent as it was, it was also one of the key phenomena that drove America’s impressive economic growth in the late 19th and early 20th century.
+The story of the railroads’ drive west is one of epic proportions, commemorated and retold in numerous forms.
+It is the story of a wondrous, almost superhuman achievement, populated by visionary (and sometimes infamous) characters such as Theodore Judah, Thomas Durant, and Leland Stanford, and laced with pertinent symbolism.
+Within a decade of the first connection, transcontinental railroads had become the backbone of America.
+Ultimately, the engine that drove America’s industrialization was the locomotive.

 Cartographer(s):